Lake Baikal: Water characteristics

 Baikal is one of the clearest lakes in the world.
 During the winter, the water transparency in open sections can be as much as 30-40 m, but during the summer it is typically 5–8 m.
 Baikal is rich in oxygen, even in deep sections, which separates it from distinctly stratified bodies of water such as Lake Tanganyika and the Black Sea.

 In Lake Baikal, the water temperature varies significantly depending on location, depth, and time of the year.
 During the winter and spring, the surface freezes for about 4–5 months; from early January to early May–June (latest in the north), the lake surface is covered in ice.
 On average, the ice reaches a thickness of 0.5 to 1.4 m, but in some places with hummocks, it can be more than 2 m.
 During this period, the temperature slowly increases with depth in the lake, being coldest near the ice-covered surface at around freezing, and reaching about 3.5-3.8 C at a depth of 200-250 m.

-After the surface ice breaks up, the surface water is slowly warmed up by the sun, and in May–June, the upper 300 m or so becomes homothermic (same temperature throughout) at around 4 C because of water mixing.
+After the surface ice breaks up, the surface water is slowly warmed by the sun, and in May–June, the upper 300 m becomes homothermic (same temperature throughout) at around 4 C because of water mixing.
 The sun continues to heat up the surface layer, and at the peak in August can reach up to about 16 C in the main sections and 20-24 C in shallow bays in the southern half of the lake.

 During this time, the pattern is inverted compared to the winter and spring, as the water temperature falls with increasing depth.
 As the autumn begins, the surface temperature falls again and a second homothermic period at around 4 C of the upper circa 300 m occurs in October–November.
 In the deepest parts of the lake, from about 300 m, the temperature is stable at 3.1-3.4 C with only minor annual variations.

-The average surface temperature has risen by almost 1.5 °C (2.7 °F) in the last 50 years, resulting in a shorter period where the lake is covered by ice.
+The average surface temperature has risen by almost 1.5 °C (2.7 °F) in the last 50 years, resulting in a shorter period when the lake is covered by ice.
 At some locations, hydrothermal vents with water that is about 50 C have been found.
 These are mostly in deep water but locally have also been found in relatively shallow water.
 They have little effect on the lake's temperature because of its huge volume.

 Stormy weather on the lake is common, especially during the summer and autumn, and can result in waves as high as 4.5 m.